mikemcbride/website/posts/update-default-git-branch/index.md

 Surprisingly (maybe?) it's not too hard!
 It will likely take you less than 5 minutes.
 Let's dig in.

+**Update:** GitHub recently [introduced a new feature](https://github.blog/changelog/2021-01-19-support-for-renaming-an-existing-branch/) that makes it significantly easier to rename an existing branch in their UI.
+The steps below will still help you if you're using GitLab or Bitbucket, but if you use GitHub you can use the built-in feature.

 ## Step 1: Rename the branch

 We'll stick with `main` for this post, but feel free to substitute that for whatever you want.
 In your terminal at the root of your project, run this command: